CaDatPitt/documentation/01-principles-and-objectives.md

 ## Collections

-The collections in the CaD @ Pitt project currently include a) (items from) archival collections that have been at least partially digitized, stored in the Library’s digital repository (Islandora 7), and published on one of the Library’s digital collection sites (i.e., Historic Pittsburgh, Documenting Pitt, ULS Digital Collections); and b) catalog items in the Library’s general, special, and distinctive collections.
+The collections in the CaD@Pitt project currently include a) (items from) archival collections that have been at least partially digitized, stored in the Library’s digital repository (Islandora 7), and published on one of the Library’s digital collection sites (i.e., Historic Pittsburgh, Documenting Pitt, ULS Digital Collections); and b) catalog items in the Library’s general, special, and distinctive collections.

 While our project is intended to support any and all library collections, it has prioritized those reflecting the perspectives of underrepresented groups,  which are often given inadequate attention for structural or systemic reasons.
 These collections have strong potential to tell as-yet untold stories and can increase institutional commitment to bringing underrepresented histories to light.